mastra-ai/eval-workshop-2/workshop/02-trace.md

-# Analyzing Traces
+# Generating and Analyzing Traces

-In this section, you'll generate traces from your synthetic queries, explore them using different observability providers, and identify failure modes specific to your application.
+In this section, you'll generate traces from your synthetic queries, explore them using different observability providers, and identify errors that you'll later group into failure modes.

 ## 1. Generate traces